Welcome from USDA Rural Development State Director Paco Valentin

 Biography for State Director Paco Valentin

 In June 2009, the Obama Administration appointed Paco Valentin the Texas State Director of Rural Development for the U.S. Department of Agriculture.
-As state director, Paco leads the agency efforts to increase economic opportunity and improve the quality of life for rural Texans.
+As State Director, Paco leads the agency efforts to increase economic opportunity and improve the quality of life for rural Texans.
 Rural Development fosters growth in homeownership, finances business development and supports the creation of critical community and technology infrastructure.

 Paco has dedicated his professional career to working for agricultural and rural interests.
 He formerly served as the Texas Program Director of the Rural Utilities Service with USDA Rural Development.
-For 28 years, he worked with USDA in various capacities, including his tenure as Area Director in both Georgetown and Bryan, Texas.
+For 34 years, he has worked with USDA in various leadership capacities, including his tenure as Area Director in both Georgetown and Bryan, Texas.
 He gained familiarity with community facilities and multi-family housing loans while serving as a USDA Rural Development Housing Loan Specialist.
 During the period of 1982-1991, Valentin was County Supervisor for the USDA Farmers Home Administration (FmHA) in Caldwell, Texas.
 Prior to that position, he served as Assistant County Supervisor in Gilmer Texas for FmHA.
 Before beginning his federal career in 1979 he worked as a ranch manager.